-The NRA sense that clinging on to the 2nd Amendment is becoming more difficult with each child massacre that happens in the US.
+The NRA must sense that clinging on to the 2nd Amendment justification for a lethal weapon free for all is becoming more difficult with each child massacre that happens in the US.
 At their recent annual convention they had a host of high profile right wing Republican speakers who aimed their ire and specious criticisms directly at Obama and the broader progressive movement.
 In doing so they also revealed the rank hypocrisy and narrow moral grounding of the NRA’s freedom and defence argument.

 Now it’s not just your constitutional rights that are in danger it’s you and your family that are at risk from rapists hiding around every corner and a tyrannical government that is out to get you!

 - NRA 2014 convention: whatever the question, guns everywhere is the answer (video)